Chern classes of conformal blocks: Conformal blocks

-Let $S$ be a smooth variety over $K$ and $\pi:\mc{C} \to S$ be a flat proper family of curves with only ordinary double point singularities; we do not assume that the fibres are connected.
+Let $S$ be a smooth variety over $k$ and $\pi:\mc{C} \to S$ be a proper flat family of curves with only ordinary double point singularities; we do not assume that the fibres of $\pi$ are connected.
 Let $\ov{p} = (p_1,\dots,p_n)$, with $p_i:S \to \mc{C}$ sections of $\pi$ whose images are disjoint and contained in the smooth locus of $\pi$.
 We also assume that $\mc{C} \bs \cup_i p_i(S)$ is affine over $S$.
 Let $\ovl = (\l_1,\dots,\l_n)$ be an $n$-tuple of elements of $P_\ell$.
-To this data is attached a canonically defined locally free sheaf $V_{\mc{C}}(\ov{p},\ovl)$ on $S$, called the sheaf of covacua \cite{TUY}, \cite{ueno-conformal}, \cite{sorger-verlinde} or conformal blocks \cite{looijenga-conformal}.
-Note that these sheaves depend on $\ell$ which we have omitted from the notation.
+To this data is attached a canonically defined locally free sheaf $V_{\mc{C}}(\ov{p},\ovl)$ on $S$, called the sheaf of covacua \cite{TUY}, \cite{ueno-conformal}, \cite{sorger-verlinde} or, as we shall call them, conformal blocks \cite{looijenga-conformal}.
+We briefly recall the construction: